 Your Guide to Moving to Charlotte

-- Charlotte is known as a bank town, but it’s also home to six Fortune 500 companies and 14 Fortune 1000 companies.
+- Charlotte is known as a bank town, six Fortune 500 headquarters and a 14 Fortune 1000 companies call the region home.

 - Some of Charlotte’s top industries include finance, technology, and healthcare services.

 - Whether it’s southern staples like barbecue and Cheerwine, or dishes from around the world, you won’t go hungry in Charlotte.

 - For you outdoor adventurers and weekend vacationers, Charlotte is perfectly positioned.
 You can get to the mountains in about two hours and to the beach in about three.

 Moving to Charlotte: The Basics